How do I allow 3rd party cookies?

 Chrome Browsers

-1. Under General Settings, un-select Block third-party cookies and choose one of the following options to allow cookies from CommonLit:
+Once you've navigated to the third-party cookies page using the linked article, we recommend choosing one of the following options to allow cookies from CommonLit:

 • Block third-party cookies in Incognito mode,